akarolewski/CloseApproachApiTests/README.md

 Here you can see it was: `/Users/antonikarolewski/CloseApproachApiTests/target/gatling/closeapproachsimulation-20210305114249384/index.html`

+Feel free to open that in you browser to see a Gatling's generic simulation report.

 ## Docker

 In order to run the application as a Docker container, while in project's root directory please run following commands: